-You don’t have to say each triad to benefit technically from this exercise.
+You don’t have to say each triad to benefit from this exercise.

-Learning a bit of theory within your scale patterns practice will go a long way to opening up your fretboard and increasing your knowledge of music theory techniques at the same time.
+Learning theory with your scale patterns opens up your fretboard and increases your knowledge of music theory at the same time.

 Click to hear guitar techniques scale patterns 32